 VISIT HOTH: Norway Film Tourism at its best

 Film is all about business, culture, tourism and education, and the Wild Telemark is showing the advantages the region offers to film projects nationally and internationally.

-Film is all about careers - and cooperation with the Cultural Backpack (den Kulturelle Skolesekken) ensures that students learn that the film business is more than 'camera, action' but includes finance, logsitics, sales, design, construction, creative writing, technology, and so much more.
+Film is all about careers - and cooperation with DKS ensures that students learn that the film business is more than 'camera, action' but includes finance, logsitics, sales, design, technology, and so much more.

 Exhibitions in London and New York confirm that Leo T is on the right track “to create something new and outrageous that the art world can’t ignore.”

 Meet Leo T, aka Svein Tråserud, who was honored as the official contributing artist of the 2018 Notodden Blues Festival.

 Over the years, there have been numerous art exhibitions featuring his art, solo as well as group, but with Notodden he embraced the opportunity to work with the festival that has always meant a great deal to him, the region and Blues-lovers all over the world.

 Plans together for 2019 are in store on both sides of the Atlantic, including development of artwork for David John´s book ´My Road Trip America´ and other projects.

 The `Bluestown Rising´ documentary was recently awarded status as part of the Norwegian national education program ´The Cultural Backpack´ (DKS - Den kulturelle skolesekken)

 Together with Telemark County, DKS and Steven Van Zandt´s Rock and Roll Forever Foundation´s teachrock.org the kickoff for this collaboration will take place over two days next spring on April 10 - 11, 2019 in Skien, Norway, the capital of Telemark.